radusalagean/deadly-stages-sdl/README.md

 # Deadly Stages Remix

-A multi-platform SDL reimplementation of the original 2015 Deadly Stages Demo from @XtremePrime and @popica23
+A multi-platform remake of the original 2015 Deadly Stages Demo from @XtremePrime and @popica23

 ## New features